elsonwx/webp2gif/README.md

 ./webp2gif [-v|-h] <input.webp> [output.gif]
 ```

-input.webp is mandatory,output.gif is optional, if not supplied the input filename will be used, e.g. foobar.webp --> foobar.gif
+input.webp is mandatory,output.gif is optional.

+if output.gif is not supplied the input filename will be used, e.g. foobar.webp --> foobar.gif

 ### Options